 By which I of course mean "Suggests", with big, bold speech marks for emphasis.

 Still, at least it's funny, right?
 It's packed with charm and personality, which helps undercut the complete failure with a little self-deprecating wit and refuge in audacity?
 After all, it does have Johnny Depp himself voicing Jack rather than merely a soundalike, which is what Will and the other characters get.

 No. In fact, this is the most disappointing/amazing thing in the game.

 The Legend of Jack Sparrow manages to get a bored performance out of Johnny Depp.

 That takes real effort.
-Even if you don't like him as an actor - and he definitely has his misses - he's a performer who throws himself into roles regardless of whether it's Jack Sparrow or Ed Wood.
-In this though, he's so unenthusiastic that you have to start wondering if he's here purely because the game's producers got their hands on some slightly compromising photos, or somehow locked him in a closet with a microphone and refused to let him out until he'd voiced their shitty tie-in game.
+Even if you don't like him as an actor—and he definitely has his misses—he's a performer who throws himself into roles regardless of whether it's Jack Sparrow or Ed Wood.
+In this he's so unenthusiastic you have to start wondering if he's here purely because the game's producers locked him in a closet with a microphone and refused to let him out until he'd voiced their shitty tie-in game.

 It doesn't help that the writers don't seem to know that when you're writing scripts, as opposed to prose, you generally want to do things like 'keep clauses to a minimum' and 'remember that actors need to breathe'.
 The usual solution for that is to... how to put this so that it doesn't cause a literally blinding flash of the bleeding obvious... read your lines aloud before giving them to your actors.